culturesofknowledge/emplaces/models/20180405-EMPlaces-data-model-notes.md

 The purpose of the annotation type is to make it easy to find particiular annotation values associated with a place.

-@@TODO: is this the appropriate property?
-Maybe `oa:purpose` (doesn't seem quite right), some new property, or an additional `rdf:type associated` with the annotation body?

-@@TODO: instead of `oa:motivatedBy`, use `rdf:type`.
-Hence annotation types arethemselves `rdfs:Class`es

 ### `oa:hasBody` Annotation body

 The Annotation body conveys specific information associated with the associated place.
-The structure of this information is definbed by the corresponding Annotation type value.
+The expected structure of this information is defined by the corresponding Annotation type value.

-@@TODO: should the annotation body also reference the place directly?
-(This would make it stand more independently, maybe easier to process separately from the annotation itself, but could it also cause some semantic problems?)
--- My current preference is "no" - rather, use the annotation to stand for the qualified relation.

-@@TODO: should the temporal information be attached to the annotation body, or to the annotation (as now)?
--- Currently, I prefer attachment to the Annotation, but I should check that this doesn't break anything in OA.
-(Ask Rob Sanderson?)
--- Could this be considered to be a subproperty of AO "scope"?

-@@TODO: should the annotation type be attached to the annotation body, or to the annotation (as now)?
--- I'm inclined to leave it on the Annotation.
-But check this doesn't violate OA.

 @@TODO: should the annotation carry an editorial note: currently, that is attached to the annotation body.
 -- I'm inclined to move it to the Annotation.
 But check this doesn't violate OA.
 -- OA allows multiple bodies per annotation.
-Suggest the editorialnote is provided as a separate body with textual value.
+Suggest the editorial note is provided as a separate body with textual value.

-@@NOTE: AO defines a `source` property, but its use is more akin to prov:specializationOf.

 @@TODO: the above questions arise in part from thinking about the "annotation" as being a reification of an association between the place and the annotation body, thereby allowing that association to be qualified in various ways.